Seed Library

 The seed library consists of two boxes of seeds for swapping, created by a volunteer group, the Maleny Seed Library.

-- One box will be retained at Maleny Library in the hinterland, the other will be housed at Kawana Library covering the coastal region, for a trial period of six months
+• One box will be retained at Maleny Library in the hinterland, the other will be housed at Kawana Library covering the coastal region.

 Where can I find the box in the library?